ELEMENTARY EDUCATION/BACHELOR OF ARTS

 III.
 Elementary majors are required to complete an 18-hour concentration in an academic area.
 Some of the 18 hours may count toward the General Education requirements.

-A complete listing of general education requirements is located in the General Education Information Section.
+A complete listing of general education requirements is located in the General Education Information Section (PDF format).

-Please note the requirement of these courses for elementary education majors:
+Please note the requirement of an additional math course for elementary, special education and combined majors.

-, fulfills the remainder of the advanced writing requirement for majors.
+IV.
+Advanced Writing: 05-480, Elementary Student Teaching, fulfills the advanced writing requirement for majors.

 "Candidate" refers to individuals admitted to Lewis University's College of Education.
 "Student" refers to children and adolescents in P-12 schools.

-(05-400) (50/75 hours).
+V. Candidates complete 125 hours of field experience as part of the coursework in the Elementary Education Program.
+All candidates must successfully pass the Illinois Basic Skills Test before they will be allowed to take education courses.
+Clinical courses include Instructional Methods, K-9, with Clinical Experience I (05-240) (25 hours), Elementary Clinical Experience II (05-300) (50 hours) and Elementary Clinical Experience III (05-400) (50 hours).
 A 2.75 GPA is required for all education courses.
-Assignment to the field experience sites is arranged by the College of Education.
+Assignment to the clinical sites is arranged by the College of Education.
 Experiences are designed to include public and private school assignments and primary, intermediate and middle school experiences.
-Candidates are responsible for providing their own transportation to field experience sites.
-Field experience assignments are generally within a 25 mile radius of Lewis' main campus.
-Field experience hours completed at other institutions will be evaluated by the Department Chair to determine whether or not the hours can be transferred.
+Candidates are responsible for providing their own transportation to clinical sites.
+Clinical hours completed at other institutions will be evaluated by the Department Chair to determine whether or not the hours can be transferred.

 * See Combined Special Education and Elementary Education major for possible additional certification in special education.